 The second half of Granny’s Rule enables you to reduce that total to something manageable.
 Here’s how it works:

-Finding the literary agents YOU want
+Finding the UK literary agents YOU want

 Maybe they represent some of your favourite authors in your genre.

 Or they represent a favourite author in a different genre, even.